 DSPTCH Dopp Kit

 Okay, yes, this is a dopp kit, and its primary purpose is for typical dopp kit things — which are not watches.
 Except it has an ingenious ace up its sleeve: a drop-out compartment with a built-in valet tray.
 So this ingenious little compartment fulfills two needs at once, storing your watch both for transport and for when you get to your destination.
 In fact, we love it so much we gave it a GP100 award way back in 2014.

-Worn & Wound's EDC fold is simple, functional and looks cool as hell thanks to some bright color accents.
-The interior of the fold is made up of two soft neoprene pouches, accommodating two watches, and the exterior is made from handsome and durable 1000D nylon.
+Worn & Wound's ADPT EDC Watch Fold fold is simple, functional and looks cool as hell, thanks to some bright color accents.
+The interior of the fold is made up of two soft neoprene pouches accommodating two watches, and the exterior is made from handsome and durable 1000D nylon.
 Meanwhile, a length of 550 paracord keeps the fold closed together.

 If you really want to make sure you’re watches are cradled in the plushest way, how about a case made with a shearling lining?
 This case from American leather goods purveyor Moore & Giles has that, along with an exterior made from nubuck bison leather.
 While the additional interior pocket is meant for small items like earrings and cufflinks, we see no reason why you can’t pack a couple of extra NATO straps in there.

-While Hodinkee makes plenty fine watch-carrying solutions, their handmade leather travel case is a truly classy and upscale option with many of the features you’d expect from a good carrying case: a refined leather exterior, an interior lined with soft suede and space for a few watches.
+While Hodinkee makes plenty of fine watch-carrying solutions, their handmade leather roll is a truly upscale option with many of the features you’d expect from a good roll: a refined leather exterior, an interior lined with soft suede and space for a few watches.

 Shinola Multi Watch Case